mari-linhares/tensorflow/tensorflow/docs_src/tutorials/resnet_estimator.md

   <img style="width:80%" src="../images/resnet_estimator_accuracy.png">
 </div>

+Changing hyperparameters is important and can make a big difference when scaling your model.

 > **EXERCISE**: Play with the hyperparameters trying to tune the model.

-* @monteirom: verify these values;
-An example why changing hyperparameters is important is that we tried to run this model with initial learning rate of 0.1 with 8 gpus and weight decay of 1e-4, and the maximum accuracy we got was about 85%, against 91% with initial learning rate of 0.8 and weight decay of 2e-4.
-These small tunings can make a big difference while scaling your model.

 ### Global_step/sec